esajdak/customCrafts/timeLog.md

 About 20 minutes trying to troubleshoot why TomEE wasn't working with AWS deploy, turns out you just need to type the correctly url..
 Videos- about 1 hour
 Extra time spent on exercise- somewhere between 3 to 4 hours.
+2 hours spent trying to figure out how to get the root dir back into my AWS tomcat